This time I suffered with cancer.

 The second picture shows where the surgery was.
 The original hip socket in the pelvis was removed.
 The circle to the right shows "it" missing.

 A model of the titanium implant that was screwed into that area is pictured in the left circle.
-To make a ball from the hip that would fit, I got a hip replacement surgery.
+To make a ball from the hip that would fit, I also got a hip replacement surgery.

 I am thankful for the knowledge, skills and technology that my devoted surgery team used to remove a growing cancer from my body.